 The inductor plays an important role in step-down converters because it stores the energy from the input power rail and then releases the energy to the load.
-From the viewpoint of efficiency, the dc resistance (DCR) of the inductor should be as small as possible to minimize the conduction loss.
+From the viewpoint of efficiency, the DC Resistance (DCR) of the inductor should be as small as possible to minimize the conduction loss.
 In addition, because the inductor takes up a significant portion of the board space, its size is also important.
 Low profile inductors can save board space especially when there is a height limitation.
 However, low DCR and low profile inductors are usually cost ineffective.

 Additionally, larger inductance results in lower ripple current, which means lower power loss.
-The inductor current rising time increases with inductance value.
+However, the inductor current rising time increases with inductance value.
 This means the transient response will be slower.
 Therefore, the inductor design is a compromise between performance, size and cost.

 In general, the inductance is designed such that the ripple current ranges between 20% to 40% of the full load current.
-The inductance can be calculated using the following where k is the ratio between inductor ripple current and rated output current.
+The inductance can be calculated using the following equation :

-$\begin{array}{l} \text{equation:} \\ L{MIN} = \frac{V{IN} - V{OUT}}{f{SW} \times k \times I{OUT_rated}} \times \frac{V{OUT}}{V{IN}} \end{array}$
+$$L{MIN} = \frac{V{IN} - V{OUT}}{f{SW} \times k \times I{OUT\rated}} \times \frac{V{OUT}}{V{IN}}$$ where k is the ratio between inductor ripple current and rated output current.